rikimaru0345/Ceras/README.md

 ## Features (Overview)

 ### Major Features
-- Very fast serialization, very small binary output
+- Very fast, very small binary output
 - *Full* support for circular references (including object caching)
 - *Full* support for polymorphism / inheritance / interfaces
 - Can serialize objects into parts as "ExtenalObjects" (very useful for usage with databases)

 #### Other Features
-- Serializes public fields, optionally also private ones (properties planned soon)
+- Serializes public fields, optionally also private ones (properties to be added soon)
 - VarInt & Zig-Zag encoding for integers (example: values up to 128 only take 1 byte instead of 4...)
 - Efficient serialization for the `Type`-type, information is only written once and re-used whenever possible!
 - Embeds type information only when needed!
 (When using the `<object>` overload, or for abstract types)